Academy Award Best Pictures

 Best Actor - Facts & Trivia | Best Supporting Actor - Facts & Trivia | Winners Chart

-The Best Supporting Actor Academy Award: Facts and Trivia
+The Best Supporting Actor Academy Awards

 The Best Supporting Actor award should actually be titled "the best performance by an actor in a supporting role."